3mdeb/news-and-ideas/post.md

 So, when building for non-host architecture, we have the same error as was in case of `VirtualBox`.
-I'm not sure what might be the issue: either the proper `qemu-static` is not used, or some virtualisation problems?
+I'm not sure what might be the issue: either the proper `qemu-static` is not used, or some virtualization problems?
 Debugging of what's going on beneath is not easy, especially if there is no way to have more debug output from the `debos` or `fakemachine` tools (at least I have not found any).